hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Mandatory reconsideration

 Explanation:
-When the Department of Work and Pensions looks at a decision they have issued again, before the benefit claimant is granted the right to appeal.
+A person who has received a decision about their benefits can ask the Department for Work and Pensions to look again at the decision.
+This is known as asking for a 'mandatory reconsideration'.

 For citizens:
-Use with explanation
+Use with explanation.

 ### MacKenzie friend